 When signing in for virtual classes or meetings, students are expected to be on time, appropriately dressed, and ready to learn.
 We suggest signing in 5 minutes before class starts (like you would do for in person learning).
 Make sure your child has a quiet place to work (ideally a desk or table) and the school supplies they need.
 Try to remove distractions, like the television or other technology, not needed for learning.
 Please try to reduce background noise and distractions as much as possible.

 At-home assignments will be posted in Google Class and will have a due date.
 All assignments will be accounted for and count towards your child’s mastery of the subject material.
 You should expect to receive feedback from a teacher.

 The amount of time your child should be expected to engage in learning activities will vary by age and grade level.
 See the charts below showing the minimum daily synchronous time for each grade:

 ***Instruction will be delivered in short intervals throughout the day.
 Children will need to log on to live instruction a few times a day.

-Your child may benefit from focusing on the recommended subjects each day.
-Teachers will provide a recommended schedule for students to follow for the week.
+Teachers will provide a recommended schedule for students to follow for the day .
 This will help students stick to a schedule and help students to complete assignments in a timely manner.
 Children should review the videos and teacher talk overs to help them understand the material better.